merttunayilmaz/HypothesisTestingforRestaurantData/README.md

-# Statistical Analysis of Restaurant Data
+# Hypothesis Testing for Restaurants Data

 This Python script performs a statistical analysis on a dataset from a restaurant, comparing total bills and customer satisfaction between smoking and non-smoking customers.